Hoeby/V1-Shelly-Nodered-flow/README.md

 <img src="assets/save_location.png" width="500" >

 There are 2 mqtt nodes in the flow.
 Set the correct mqtt server in these nodes.
-After deploy, check that they are connected
+After deploy, check that they are connected <br>
 <img src="assets/mqtt.png" width="500" >

+Go to you nodered web UI page
+Replace "nodered IP" with the ip address from your environment Replace "nodered number" with the port number from your environment http://nodered IP:nodered Port/ui